 X

 We strive to provide a safe and supportive environment for all learners at Yeovil College.
-In fact, over 99% of students feel that Yeovil College is a safe place to learn.
-It is really important that you are familiar with the safeguarding guidance and behave in accordance to it.
-Current students will be supported through a programme of safeguarding tutorials.
+It is really important that you are familiar with the safeguarding and PREVENT guidance and behave in accordance to it.
+All students are supported through a robust programme of safeguarding, PREVENT and Fundamental British Values (FBV) tutorials.

 Every person who comes into Yeovil College is important to us.
 We want to ensure your concerns are listened to and that you feel safe, respected and treated well at all times.